ABOUT OUR DIRECTORS

 Head Choir Director

-Outside of Stratford, Ms. Baker is an active member of both the Texas Music Educators Association and Texas Choral Directors Association.
-Ms. Baker works part-time as the Music Associate for Memorial Drive United Methodist Church where she works with the Youth Choir and is a singer in the adult Chancel Choir.
-Ms. Baker has served on committees for Stratford and Spring Branch ISD.
-She has been on the Campus Improvement Team and is currently on the District Improvement Team.
-She is a devoted community member of Spring Branch ISD and supports the Spring Branch Education Foundation.
-She enjoys spending time with her boyfriend, Tommy Chenault, and their two dogs Bella and Moose.
+Beyond Stratford, Mrs. Chenault is an active member of both the Texas Music Educators Association and the Texas Choral Directors Association.
+She also serves as the Music Associate at Memorial Drive United Methodist Church, leading the Youth Choir and singing in the Chancel Choir.
+A committed member of the Spring Branch ISD community, she has served on both the Campus and District Improvement Teams and supports the Spring Branch Education Foundation.

 Gyasi Blanton